Open Menu Close Menu Open Search Close Search

 • Have an active US driver’s license and demonstrate driving competency

-Following form submission of the online TEMS application, applicants will be notified via email to take our written exam.
+Following the form submission of the online TEMS application, applicants will be notified via email to take our written exam.
 The fall 2023 written exam will be held on Sunday, September 17th.
 Some applicants will then be invited to take our practical exam.
 The fall 2023 practical exam will be held on Saturday, September 23rd.
 Exam content is similar to that covered in the NREMT practical (psycho-motor) and written (cognitive) exams.
 Based on exam performance, applicants may be invited to complete an interview on Sunday, September 24th.
 Please keep all of these dates available as you move through the application process.
-All accepted applicants will be required to participate in mandatory orientation trainings Saturday 9/30 and Sunday 10/1.
+All accepted applicants will be required to participate in mandatory orientation trainings on Saturday 9/30 and Sunday 10/1.

 Being a TEMS EMT represents a significant time commitment and includes shifts during days, nights, weekends, and major university events such as Fall Gala and Spring Fling.
 TEMS EMTs must be able to respond to medical emergencies in a safe and professional manner.